evpl/xteps2/README.md

 ## How to use

 Requires Java 8+ version or Kotlin JVM.
-Just add suitable dependency.

 | Module                 | Maven central                                                                                                                                                                  | Javadoc                                                                                                                                     |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|